twome/mane/README.md

 ### Advanced URL matching

 You don't need to use the extension to create a patch; it's only a convenience.
-You can simply make a new file in your `~/.mane-patches` directory (this default location can be [changed](#configuration)).
+You can simply make a new file in this repo's `patches/` directory (this default location can be [changed](#configuration)[TODO]).
 Name the file with the exact text of the matcher list you want to use, plus `.js` or `.css`.

 Eg. for a patch that styles all artist subdomains on Bandcamp, but not the main Bandcamp page itself, you would create: